Reboot Democracy: Designing Democratic Engagement for the AI Era

 Attend the full series or join individual workshops.
 Each workshop offers a certificate of attendance, and participants who complete the full series will receive a certificate of completion.

-Curated by: Professors Danielle Allen, Harvard University and Beth Simone Noveck, Northeastern University
+Curated by: Professors Danielle Allen, Harvard University and Beth Simone Noveck, Northeastern University.
+Brought to you in partnership with the GovLab, the Allen Lab for Democracy Renovation, and the Reboot Democracy Blog.

 Workshops